morauszkia/coding-notes/git/commands.md

 sudo apt install git
 ```

 Git is a command line tool.
-You can check if the installation was succesful by typing `git --version` in the terminal.
+You can check if the installation was successful by typing `git --version` in the terminal.

 ## Git Configuration